 - Conduct macro- and micro-valuation of stock market, industry, and company/stocks to make investment/portfolio management decisions;

-- Identify, find, select, record, organise and manipulate knowledge and data relevant to issues and tasks related to investments and portfolio management;
+- Identify, find, select, record, organise and manipulate complex knowledge and data relevant to issues and tasks related to investments and portfolio management;

 - Demonstrate knowledge and understanding of important theoretical and empirical studies within the field of investments and portfolio management and the ability to